 This approach allows complex functionality to be implemented at a library level while abstracting the details of the emulation away from the client – vastly simplifying the task of maintenance and future extension, as well as allowing differentiation within client libraries and customization of their output.

 For example, it would be possible for a custom library to provide a transcription service through which text passed to it in string form would be emulated, effectively transcribing the text onto a target computer.

+Library APIs

+This section covers the various software libraries available to developers wishing to make use of Isotope in their projects, as well as providing examples of their use.
+For more information on each API it is recommended you consult their bundled documentation which has been made available in Appendix G: Library Documentation.

+C-Library

+The C library provides a low level interface through which interactions with the Isotope device can be managed.
+It is designed to simplify the creation of higher level software wrappers by providing platform specific communication logic and native packet generation functions through a standardized API.

+It is recommended that, where possible, application developers refrain from using the C library directly, as its functionality is substantially more basic than that provided by some of the other higher level wrapper libraries.